mapyourown/OracleSwap/securityconsiderations.md

 ## Contract Logic to Constrain an Evil Oracle/Admin

 The only attack surface comes from an evil oracle posting fraudulent prices to inflate the PNL of conspirator positions, presumably the evil oracle's sock-puppet accounts.
-The game theoretic analysis of OracleSwap's unique oracle/administrator is discussed in the OracleSwap White Paper and Technical Document.
-The bottom line is that at some level everything is vulnerable if the will, or intent, is not aligned with honest or cooperative actions.
-OracleSwap's Oracle can cheat, just as Infura or Bitcoin's miners can cheat, but they are all constrained by their self-interest.
+The game theoretic analysis of OracleSwap's unique oracle/administrator is discussed in the OracleSwap White Paper and Technical Document, but the bottom line is that at some level everything is vulnerable if the economics, or incentives, do not align honesty with profit-maximization.
+OracleSwap's Oracle can cheat just as Infura or Bitcoin's miners can cheat, but they are all constrained by their self-interest.
 Alignining incentives lowers transaction costs, which makes it easier to create contracts that people want to use.

-Creating a mechanism that makes honesty the Oracle/admin's dominant strategy involves creating particular payoffs and options, which implies various constraints.
+Creating a mechanism that makes honesty the Oracle/admin's dominant strategy involves designing particular payoffs and options, which implies various constraints.
 Below are several constraints in the code that assist in creating good incentives.

 ### Settlement can only occur 4 hours after the most recent Oracle update
 This provides counterparties time to react if the Oracle reveals its evil nature.